README

 Beingness

-• Bhagavad Gita.
+- Bhagavad Gita.
 Easwaran’s introduction is quite clear as well.
-I also found Siddhartha (from Herman Hesse) and the Dhammapada (also Easwaran) thought-enriching in complementary ways.
+I also found Siddhartha (from Hermann Hesse) and the Dhammapada (also Easwaran) thought-enriching in complementary ways.

 Math